 Covid-19 safety :

-To comply with government guidance for COVID-19, we have made several changes to how we operate.
-As a result, our workshops and the way we run courses looks a little different.
-We have everyone’s safety as our main priority and although it might not be quite the same as it was before, your ability to get stuck in and enjoy a spot of printmaking remains the same.
+As a result of the ongoing pandemic, our workshops and the way we run courses looks a little different.
+We continue to have everyone’s safety as our main priority.
+It might not be quite the same as it was before but your ability to get stuck in and enjoy a spot of printmaking remains the same.
 Added measures to keep you safe include:

-- All courses working with reduced numbers and to government guidance in relation to social distancing
+- All courses working with reduced numbers or alternate spaces to aid greater social ventilation and social distancing.

-- Requesting that everyone in the workshop, if able, wears either a face covering, mask or a visor
+- Requesting that everyone in communal areas of the workshop, if able, continues to wear either a face covering, mask or a visor.

 - Removal of any shared equipment or materials wherever possible.

 Full guidance on our Covid-19 policies and risk assessment can be found on our website here.

 After attending this course you can join our workshop as a member and continue to use our facilities to make and develop your own work.
 The sooner the better, as the longer you leave it the more you are likely to forget!
 If you join up within one month of attending the course you will receive a £5 discount.
 Find out more about the benefits of membership here: https://www.wypw.org/shop/standard-membership/